METEO 3 Lesson 6 Images

 Text description of the standard tropical storm symbol image.

 The image features a simple design consisting of a red symbol on a white background to the left and text to the right.
-The red symbol on the left resembles a spiral or a stylized hurricane icon.
-On the right, the text is in black and consists of two lines, displaying information regarding a tropical storm.
+The red symbol on the left is a circle with two curve lines protruding outward in opposite directions, resembling stylized tropical storm icon.
+On the right, in black text, it is labeled "Tropical Storm" with a second label underneath reading "34 to 63 knots".

 animation showing each perspective (0:11)